 - 1. Move the seat as far back as possible. - 2.
 Push the head restraint release button and move the head restraint fully down. - 3.
-Pull the strap located on the back of the seat to fold the front passenger seatback. - 4.
-Without releasing the pull strap, push the seatback forward. - 5.
-Move the seat as far forward as possible.
+Put the seatback in the most upright position. - 4.
+Pull the strap located on the back of the seat to fold the front passenger seatback. - 5.
+Without releasing the pull strap, push the seatback forward.